 Lamaze required precise breathing techniques that most childbirth educators don’t teach anymore, Lyon says.
 “Those require the mom to change her breathing patterns, which pulls her into the rational part of her brain and doesn’t help labor progress,” she explains.

 Lyon and other instructors are teaching a focused, easy-to-remember relaxation breath that’s “rhythmic and repetitive and that you don’t have to think about,” she explains.

 It’s no longer about very precise breathing techniques that you have to “get right,” agrees Linda Harmon, executive director of Lamaze International.
 “Many women find that focused breathing is a calming ritual, like prayer or rocking, that helps them manage contractions,” she says.
 “It’s just one of many strategies.”

-Check out the latest from Fit Pregnancy's Ask the Labor Nurse for a primer on labor & delivery.
+Check out the latest from Fit Pregnancy's Ask the Labor Nurse.